-In May 202Our ability to undertake projects on our existing sites or within communities in which our assets currently operate, contributes to the cost-effectiveness of the transition by taking advantage of existing infrastructure, and drawing on existing social licence, important to our intention to remainIn May 202 Kidston put first in the operator of In addition in these communities.
+Our ability to undertake projects on our existing sites or within communities in which our assets currently operate, contributes to the cost-effectiveness of the transition by taking advantage of existing infrastructure, and drawing on existing social licence, important to our intention to remain in these communities.
 We have projects where operation is imminent, and others in varying stages of development.

-Imminently, two batteries, a total of 90 MW and twohour duration, co-located at Riverina and Darlington Point in NSW, for which we will be the market operator in relation to its project development pipeline.
+Imminently, two batteries, a total of 90 MW and two-hour duration, co-located at Riverina and Darlington Point in NSW, for which we will be the market operator under a Storage Agreement, will commence operation.